-Don’t worry, there won’t be a quiz… but since we’re really into headlights, we wanted to give y’all a little history lesson on headlights.
+Don’t worry, there won’t be a quiz… but since we’re really into headlights, we wanted to give y’all a little headlight history lesson.
 Plus, this info just might make you more popular with your friends when you toss some headlight knowledge into the conversation… you can thank me later.

 You know that headlight restoration takes place on polycarbonate headlights… but did you know that polycarbonate headlights weren’t always what ruled the roadways?
-Up until the early 1990’s, headlights were typically sealed beam assemblies with glass lenses.
+Up to the early 1990s, headlights were typically sealed beam assemblies with glass lenses.
 With that in mind, here’s your Glass vs. Plastic Headlight History Lesson.

 PROS: These lights were inexpensive to replace if they were damaged and never had an oxidization problem like plastic lights.